 How to interpret the habitat regional charts

-The habitat regional charts show the relative strength of birds’ association with different habitat types for the selected state, province, or Bird Conservation Region for every week of the year.
+The habitat regional charts show the relative strength of birds’ association with different habitat types for the selected area for every week of the year.
 Colored areas above the zero-line show a positive association with habitat types, whereas colored areas below the zero-line show a negative association with habitat types (e.g. not likely to use).
 The thickness of each color represents the relative strength of the positive or negative association of the given habitat type.
 In the example below for Willow Flycatchers in Indiana, the yellowish-green color is thicker than the purple indicating that birds show the strongest association with dense herbaceous vegetation (yellowish-green) and a weaker positive association with herbaceous wetlands (purple) during the breeding season.
 The thick gray and black area below the horizontal indicates that Willow Flycatchers are not associated with roads and urban areas.
 Hovering over the chart allows you to see the relative strength of the habitat associations and how the habitat associations change every week of the year.
 The values in the legend describe the relative importance of the habitat type within that region for the given week.
 Habitat types with values less than 1% are not shown, resulting in total contributions that may sum to less than 100%.

 In some species you will notice that the habitat associations become more variable and sometimes drop out completely.
 This happens at the edge of species’ ranges or at the beginning and end of seasons when relative abundance is low.
 Relative abundance is the estimated number of individuals detected by an eBirder during a traveling count at the optimal time of day for each species.
 To help understand when relative abundance is low, the black line over the habitat chart shows the trajectory of the weekly mean of relative abundance scaled between zero and one.
 Layering scaled relative abundance on top of the charts helps us determine what habitat associations most likely influence a larger proportion of individuals within a given region and time of year.